-Admin Rule Indicator Score HRSA# 325.132 (3) (c) (ii) (E) 208.2 New Indicator from Strategic Plan The incident management and trauma systems have formal established linkages for system integration and operational management.
-This is directed at the Trauma Network's collaboration with the Regional Healthcare Coalition Not known There are no formal established linkages for system integration or operational management between the incident management and trauma systems.
-There are limited linkages or interfaces between the incident management and trauma systems specific to mass casualties.
-Plans are in place for both incident management and trauma system linkage.
-Integration is beginning, and cooperation within the multidisciplinary groups is occurring.
-Draft policies are being reviewed, and operational management strategies are being aligned.
+325.132 (3) (c) The incident 0.
+Not known (ii) management and 1.
+There are no formal established linkages for system trauma systems integration or operational management between the (E) have formal incident management and trauma systems. established 4 There are limited linkages or interfaces between the incident management and trauma systems specific 208.2 linkages for system to mass casualties. integration and 3.
+Plans are in place for both incident management and operational trauma system linkage.
+Integration is beginning, and New management. cooperation within the multidisciplinary groups is occurring.
+Indicator Draft policies are being reviewed, and operational from This is directed management strategies are being aligned.
+Strategic at the Trauma 4.
 There is evidence of program linkages between the incident management and trauma systems.
-Operational management guidelines exist and are routinely evaluated and tested.
+Operational Plan Network's management guidelines exist and are routinely evaluated 1 1011 collaboration and tested. with the Regional 5.
 Strong program linkages and interfaces are present.
-The incident management and trauma systems are well integrated, and operational procedures have been implemented, tested, and evaluated.
+The Healthcare incident management and trauma systems are well Coalition integrated, and operational procedures have been implemented, tested, and evaluated.
 System participants meet regularly and are familiar with the operational plans of both areas.
-Data from the trauma system and from the incident management system are shared.
+Data from the trauma system and from the incident management system are shared. moldent management system are shared.